qbead/qbeadWebsite/content/book/dancing.md

 If you prefer other colors to the light blue that we chose, then you can modify the code for this example to light up your SpinWheel a different color.

+For an additional look at 1D rotation, check out [this code sketch](/codedoc/examples/Dancing_with_Color/Rainbow_Chase_Advanced/Rainbow_Chase_Advanced.ino.html) which builds off of the skills covered in the animations lesson, but using rotation instead of time to update the animation.

 ::: further-reading
 Looking for a refresher on how to customize the LEDs to light up your favorite color?
 In our [biology of sight adventure](/sight), we discuss how three light sources can be used to represent any color of the rainbow by taking advantage of how our eyes perceive color.
 :::